NethermindEth/docs/nodes-and-the-merge/nethermind-changes.md

 JSON Web Token authentication was added to the JSON-RPC API for security reasons to ensure that nothing interferes with the communication between the Nethermind and the Consensus client.
 This requires you to create a `.txt` file containing a hexadecimal “secret” that will be passed to each client.

 {% hint style="warning" %}
-Nethermind will create it's own `jwtsecret` file if you do not specify a location or pass the wrong location.
+Nethermind will create its own `jwtsecret` file if you do not specify a location or pass the wrong location.
 {% endhint %}

 {% embed url="https://jwt.io/" %}